What do sociology students say about learning resources?

 learning resourcessociology

-Students describe learning resources as broadly effective and accessible when institutions get the basics right, but they expect inclusive formats and predictable digital access.
-Across the learning resources theme of the NSS (National Student Survey), tone is positive overall (67.7% Positive, 29.3% Negative, 3.0% Neutral; index +33.6), yet disabled students trail their peers by −7.4 points (+28.1 vs +35.5).
-Within sociology as defined in the sector’s Common Aggregation Hierarchy, comments are more mixed across topics (51.8% Positive, 44.8% Negative, 3.4% Neutral), with praise for Library access (+24.1) alongside concerns about Remote learning (−15.1).
-These patterns shape what students mean by fit‑for‑purpose resources: breadth, affordability, assistive routes and reliable digital provision.
+When learning resources work, sociology students notice.
+When access is patchy, costs rise, or digital routes break, they notice even faster.
+Students describe learning resources as broadly effective and accessible when institutions get the basics right, but they also expect inclusive formats and predictable digital access.
+Across the learning resources theme of the NSS (National Student Survey), as set out in our undergraduate student comment themes and categories, tone is positive overall (67.7% Positive, 29.3% Negative, 3.0% Neutral; index +33.6), yet disabled students trail their peers by -7.4 points (+28.1 vs +35.5).
+Within sociology, as defined in the sector's Common Aggregation Hierarchy, comments are more mixed across topics (51.8% Positive, 44.8% Negative, 3.4% Neutral), with praise for Library access (+24.1) alongside concerns about Remote learning (-15.1).
+Together, these patterns show what students mean by fit-for-purpose resources: breadth, affordability, assistive routes, and reliable digital provision.

 How diverse are learning resources for sociology students?